StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

 ## Prerequisites

-This solution assumes you are following our [Running TheHive with Docker](../../../../installation/docker.md) guide to run your application stack.
+This solution assumes you are following the [Running TheHive with Docker](../../../../installation/docker.md) guide to run your application stack.

 Before starting, ensure you have: